alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 With the *full snapshot* approach, at regular intervals or at the request of a citing author, a snapshot is taken of the entire dataset and made citable.
-This is a better solution for revised datasets, as after retrieving the data the reader or author need not perform any additional operations to arrive at the required data.
+This is a better solution for revised datasets, as after retrieving the data, the reader or author need not perform any additional operations to arrive at the required data.
 It is also better for expanding datasets where authors are concerned with the whole time series.